 The park features a year-round picnic area and a small seasonal campground with two tepees available for rent.
 The park's tall, willowy cottonwood trees provide shade and serenity.
 Surrounded on all sides by some of Oregon's most pristine wilderness areas, the park is home to a variety of wildlife, including the majestic Rocky Mountain elk and mule deer.
 Fall visitors can experience the thrill of seeing steelhead rush upriver to spawn.
 A nature trail begins near the tepee parking area and follows the tree-shaded riverbank, leading to a small pond perfect for wildlife viewing.

-Note to visitors: Mosquitoes are especially active during May–July.
-Please prepare accordingly!
+Sites feel secluded, thanks to trees and vegetation.
+Note: Mosquitoes are especially active during May–July.

 The land was purchased in 1971 from Mr. and Mrs. Clyde Holliday and by a transfer from the Department of Transportation in 1976.